yannisl/phd/docs/phd-documentation.md

-###The `phd-documentation` LaTeX2e package (version 0.10.0)
+###The `phd-documentation` LaTeX2e package

-The `phd-documentation` latex package is part of the `phd` package bundle and the class with the same name which provide convenient methods to create new styles for books, reports and articles.
-It also loads the most commonly used packages and resolves conflicts through the [phd-pkgmanager](https://github.com/yannisl/phd/blob/master/docs/phd-pkgmanager.md)
+The `phd` latex package and the class with the same name provide convenient methods to create new styles for books, reports and articles.
+It also loads the most commonly used packages and resolves conflicts.

-This work consists of the file
+This work consists of the file  `phd-documentation.dtx`, and the derived files   `phd-documentation.ins`,  `phd-documentation.pdf`, and `phd-documentation.sty`.

-  `phd-documentation.dtx`,

-and the derived files
-  `phd-documentation.ins`,
-  `phd-documentation.pdf`,
-  `phd-documentation.sty`.

-The `phd-documentation` package provides convenient commands for documenting computer code, either `TeX/LaTeX` or other common languages.

 ###Installation

-run the provided script (requires you have Lua installed)
+run
           phd-lua.bat on windows

-There is no script at the moment for other OSs.
+           pdflatex phd.dtx
+           makeindex -s gind.ist -g phd

 If you have any difficulties with the package come and join us at http://tex.stackexchange.com and post a new question or